thagreatjoel/TRIVTOL/README.md

 > [!NOTE]
-> Unlike normal quadcopter, It uses three brushless motors and 2 servo to get vertical flight
+> Unlike normal quadcopter, It can fly like plane as well ad drone

 # GOALS